2005 Zurich Open

 The 2005 Zurich Open was a women's tennis tournament played on indoor hard courts.
 It was the 22nd edition of the event known as the Zurich Open, and was part of the Tier I Series of the 2002 WTA Tour.
 It took place at the Hallenstadion in Zürich, Switzerland, from 17 October through 23 October 2002.
-First-seeded Lindsay Davenport won the singles title.
+First-seeded Lindsay Davenport won the singles title, while Cara Black and Rennae Stubbs claimed the doubles title.